100 daily wage workers commit suicide daily.

 New Labour Codes for Workers

-According to the Accidental Deaths and Suicides in India Report, daily wage earners comprised the highest category of professional suicides in 2020 with over 35,000 cases.
+According to the National Crimes Record Bureau, daily wage earners comprised the highest category of professional suicide cases in 2020 and 2021, leading to 80,000 deaths over two years.
 Daily Wage Worker Platform (DWWP) emerged in response to the devastating impact of the Covid-19 pandemic on the most vulnerable - migrants and daily wagers that rely on a daily income for survival without any safety nets.
 We work with our partners to support workers with food security, healthcare and livelihoods.

 There is very little data available on migrant workers in India.
 Hence we began by documenting 200 relief efforts by civil society, corporates and states to support migrants during the lockdowns with the support of Jindal Global University and Shawview Consulting.
 We partnered with NGOs to conduct a comprehensive survey of 8,000 migrants in four states to assess the socio-economic impact of Covid-19 on migrant workers.
 Based on the findings, we developed a comprehensive framework to address the root causes of the migrant worker crisis that involves the delivery of a package of services including: documentation, employment, skill development, access to government schemes and legal awareness and enforcement of their rights at the work place.
 We have also completed a survey of 200 migrants across six cities to understand the underlying factors for vaccine adoption and high levels of resistance among daily wage workers.